JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/tutorial_FPMPNLPModel.md

 **FPMPNLPModel Example 5: Gradient and Dot Product Error**

-The code below returns an error at the instanciation of `FPMPNLPModels` indicating that the dimension of the problem is too big with respect to the highest precision FP format provided (`Float16`).
+The code below returns an error at the instantiation of `FPMPNLPModels` indicating that the dimension of the problem is too big with respect to the highest precision FP format provided (`Float16`).
 ```@example ex
 using MultiPrecisionR2